-Reflections

-Weight: 30% (6 at 5% each):

-Due: throughout the semester approximately every two weeks

-Length: 3-4 pages

-Description:

-Reflection assignments will help students process and learn from their experience of mentoring.
+Weight Course components Due 30% 6 reflection essays worth 5% each Length 500-750 words Reflection assignments will help students process and learn from their experience of mentoring.
 Each assignment should be one to two pages of thoughtful commentary on mentoring experience with students, faculty members, staff meetings in relation to the course material.

-CMCL 507 presentation and facilitation

-Weight: 20%

-Due: Ongoing

-Length 30 minutes

-Description:

-Students will present to the CMCL 507 class on a scheduled 507 reading.
+Jan 25, Feb 8, Mar 1, 15, 29, April 12 20% Presentation and Facilitation 20-30 minutes Students will present to the CMCL 507 class on a scheduled 507 reading.
 Presentations will be meant to model what is a good presentation style for the CMCL 507 students.
 Student will develop a synopsis of the reading, connect the major themes to peer mentoring and offer guided questions that facilitate in-class discussion.

-Research/Policy Critique Proposal and Annotated Bibliography

-Weight: 20%

-Due Date: Wednesday, February 24

-Length: 5-7 pages

-Description:

-Students will have a choice as to whether to complete a major research project or complete a critical evaluation of a current education or disability government policy.
+Ongoing 15% Research Proposal and Literature Review Length 5 pages (single spaced) Students will complete a major research project that researches a component of the peer mentoring program.
+The project can be a conceptual or empirical research project.
 Students will submit a 5-7 page proposal detailing their proposed research project or outlining a critical assessment of the policy they wish to revise.
-The proposal must include an annotated bibliography of at least 10 scholarly sources, a list of possible survey or interview questions (if they are conducting primary research), a contextualization and historical overview of the policy they wish to critique (if they chose to do the policy critique) and a brief schedule of how they will proceed with their research/critique project.

-Final Research Report or Policy Position paper Weight 30%
+The proposal must include an annotated bibliography of at least 10 scholarly sources, a list of possible survey or interview questions (if they are conducting primary research), a contextualization and a brief schedule of how they will proceed with their research/critique project.
+Feb.
+15 20% Final Research Report or Essay Length: 12-15 pages Students will submit a final report or essay outlining their research findings.
+This report will be a synthesis of secondary research and primary data.
+April 12 10% Research Presentation Length: 20-30 minutes Students will present their findings in a peer mentoring symposium held during the last class for 507/509.
+April 12

-Due Date: Wednesday, April 13
+5% Final Portfolio April 12

-Length: 15-20 pages
+Length: TBD

-Description

-Students will either

-- submit a 15 page final report outlining their research findings.
-This report will be a synthesis of secondary research and primary data; or - present a critical assessment and position paper on an education or disability policy of their choice.
+Students will submit a final portfolio that will be a compilation of all mentoring

+activities from 507 and 509.